StillKeepTry/Transformer-PyTorch/README.md

 # Results

 ## IWSLT14 German-English
-In this dataset,  this dataset contains 160K training sentences.
+This dataset contains 160K training sentences.
 We recommend you to use `transformer_small` setting.
 The beam size is set as 5.
 The results are as follow:

 |Word Type|BLEU|
 |:-:|:-:|